abhinav-jha-dev/Onion-Architecture-dotNet/README.md

 C#
 Mongo DB ^3.6.0

-This is a web api project that will help you to clone it, build it and ready to go.
+This is the WebAPI project which will help you to create your project architecture in a single clone.

 #What you will get?